Skip to main content

 English Studies

-Our graduates are highly valued by employers.
-They progress into a diverse range of careers and sectors, including arts and theatre management, broadcasting, publishing and journalism, business, accounting, marketing and advertising, teaching, higher education, law, third sector and government positions.
+Our postgraduates are equipped with highly transferable skills and the ability to analyse, assess and communicate knowledge effectively.
+Many choose to take these newly acquired abilities into professional roles in sectors including arts and theatre management, broadcasting, publishing and journalism, business, accounting, marketing and advertising, teaching, higher education, law, third sector and government positions.
+Others choose to continue their academic study at a higher level.

 Department information